Changissnz/selfinterest/README.md

 rely on emotive forces are vain because the choice to let in these forces is an innate part of sentient existence; to conclude, sentient thought and action is not confined to the rules of stoicism.

+## More on philosophies of self-interest #31

+The narrative is a powerful tool in relation to self-interest.
+Such power is factually only effective on the cognitive processes of an individual.
+To clarify though, cognition, being the process that yields the first step to any serious thought or action, cannot be underestimated or overestimated without there also occurring errors in judgment, and judgment gives way to decisions that are impactful to collective perception and physical existences.
+The narrative changes perception and perspective of the individual.
+The reason for this occurrence of cause (the narrative) to effect (the changes onto perception and perspective) is simple to understand: the narrative contains centralities for cognition to recognize as motives, objectives, and symbols, and those that believe in the narrative must also perceive things differently enough to accomodate the persuading messages of the narrative.
+Likewise, the perspective of the believer in the narrative also undergoes changes, evidenced by the believer's language used, the ideals they claim to now uphold, and the methodologies that they feel they have a right to use, all due to the narrative.
+Some common uses of the narrative are to ascribe objectivity to that which otherwise can only be opinionated on given the facts at disposal, to draw conclusions on the matters that otherwise can only be speculated on due to the missing of vital facts.
+The narrative fills in the holes of missing information, uses language of collective acceptance or traditionalist practice to advance points by rational-like expression, and is used to offer direction of morality and action to those individuals susceptible to believing the narrative, out of what the individuals believe is for the betterment of themselves based on their self-interest, in which case their will is for advancing the procedures of reactionary quality to the narrative.